Original Article: September 21st, 2018 | Last Updated: May 31st, 2019

 - What are your most recent A1C levels?

-– Do you have diabetes related complication?
+- Have you ever been diagnosed with having a diabetes related complication?

 - What type of medications do you take to control your Diabetes?